Location, Location, Location (Shameless): Plot

 Mickey grows agitated with the wedding preparations; an old lady refuses to sell them flowers for their homosexuality, and becomes angry when some chairs are missing.
 To ease his concerns, Ian gets Mickey's cousin Sandy for help, and reconciles with Mickey.
 Frank is disturbed by a noise at the house, and discovers a yard guy (Mike Starr) also broke into the house.
 They agree to co-share the house, and proceed to smoke meth together.
 Lip reveals his intentions to Tami, who is very upset, particularly when Lip exclaims he does not want her family to provide the home.
-He takes her to the house, revealing he already bid property, confident it will work out for them.
+He takes her to the house, revealing he already bid on the property, confident it will work out for them.
 Tami simply leaves, disappointed.

 Production

 Development

 The episode was written by executive producer Joe Lawson, and directed by Silver Tree.
 It was Lawson's fifth writing credit, and Tree's third directing credit.